FauxRPC using gRPCurl, Golang and rust

 ${PROTOS}/registry/v1/registry_server.proto

-This will generate registry/v1/registry_service_pb2.py
+This will generate registry/v1/registry_service_pb2.py which includes AddDescriptorsRequest.

-Here’s the Python code using protobuf
+Here’s the Python code using protobuf:

 from google.protobuf import json_format